ryanvmenezes/lawlers-law/README.md

 The code and data contained here outline my process for the analysis behind the story.

-## Getting the data
+## Part 1: Getting the data

-The `data` subdirectory contains the process for gathering the data.
+The `data` folder contains the process for gathering the data.
 It's written using two python scripts, both contained within jupyter notebooks.
-The [README](/data/README.md) has more.
+Check that folder's [README](/data/README.md) for more.

+## Part 2: Testing Lawler's Law

+The `thelaw` folder contains the code that did the analysis.
+It's written in R, spread across some R Markdown files.
+That folder's [README](/thelaw/README.md) has a table of contents.